The Winter Festival we all want

 THE GREAT ITALIAN JAZZ

 “Al Gir dal Bughi” is the project’s name which brings together Dino Piana and Enrico Rava for a tribute to the trombonist who has been one of the founding fathers of modern jazz in Italy.

 An important part of the program is reserved for Francesco Bearzatti, performing with two bands: the Tinissima Quartet will present its latest album, “Zorro”; an utterly different quartet that revisits the music of the great but under-rated Tony Scott.

 Black music is always present at Umbria Jazz.
 The Antony Paul Soul Orchestra is a band formed to keep alive the soul that people used to play.
 Great idea, since that music remains unique and has inspired the younger generations.

 COLLABORATION BETWEEN UMBRIA JAZZ and SOCIETÀ AQUILANA DEI CONCERTI

 “Natale in Jazz” is the event organized by Società Aquilana dei Concerti “B. Barattelli”.
 It will take place in L’Aquila, in collaboration with Umbria Jazz.
-Some of the artists attending the Festival in Orvieto will perform at this event from December 28 to 30: Giovanni Guidi, Bill Frisell Trio & Umbria Jazz Orchestra, Francesco Bearzatti Tinissima Quartet.
+Some of the artists attending the Festival in Orvieto will perform at this event from December 28 to 30: Giovanni Guidi, Bill Frisell & Umbria Jazz Orchestra, Francesco Bearzatti Tinissima Quartet.